uriid1/pimp-lua/README.md

 ## Overview

-The Pimp Module is a Lua module designed to aid in debugging and logging by providing functions to print and format information about function calls, arguments, and more.
+The Pimp Module designed to aid in debugging and logging by providing functions to print and format information about function calls, arguments, and more.
 It offers a simple way to enhance the debugging process in your Lua applications.

 ## Features

 - Display information about function calls, including function names, line numbers, and arguments.
 - Automatically pretty-print Lua tables.
-- Format and display various data types, including tables, numbers, functions, strings, threads, booleans, and more.
+- Format and display various data types, including tables, numbers, functions, strings, threads, booleans and cdata.
 - Customize output with colorization.
 (IN DEV)

 ## Usage